Quick Links

 Students participate in Reconciliation (also known as Confession or Penance) during the liturgical seasons of Advent and Lent.

-Each year, a group of eighth graders has the opportunity to step beyond the classroom and explore our nation’s capital.
+Each year, a group of eighth graders has the opportunity to take a class trip to our nation’s capital.

-Students stand where leaders have shaped the nation, pay their respects at national memorials, and see the stories they have studied come alive before their eyes.
+Students stand where leaders have shaped the nation, pay their respects at national memorials, and see history come alive before their eyes.

-This unforgettable trip is more than travel—it is a chance to connect with classmates, deepen their understanding of American history, and create memories they will carry for a lifetime.
+This unforgettable trip is a chance for students to connect with classmates, deepen their understanding of American history, and create memories they will carry for a lifetime.